sez11a/liferay-learn/docs/dxp/7.x/en/headless-delivery/content-delivery-apis/api-parameters-reference.md

 ## `pageSize`

-Selects how many items should be returned in a single response.
+Selects how many items should be returned in a single response, that is, the number of elements in each page.

 ### Example Request